By Brad Hinkelman: Founder and CEO Casacol SAS Medellin

 - I want an investment that produces a high monthly income

-- I want a place to live/live part-time/retire, rent out for extra cash
+- I want a place to live/live part-time/retire in, or rent out for extra cash

 - I need a visa/want permanent residence

 There is a big difference between making a home buying decision and an investment buying decision.
-In my experience, the places that make great homes to live in and show off to your friends (large apartments, fincas, etc.) are not usually the best investments.
+In my experience, the places that make great homes to live in and show off to your friends (large apartments, fincas, etc.) are not usually the best ROI-producing investments.

-Likewise, the best investment properties (generally smaller studios and one or two-bedroom short-term rental apartments) are not usually where you want to live.
-It’s important to decide early on where on the curve you wish to be as a buyer and realize you can’t have it all.
+Likewise, the best investment properties (generally smaller studios and one or two-bedroom short-term rental apartments, and boutique hotels) are not usually where you want to live.
+It’s important to decide early on where on the spectrum you wish to be as a buyer and realize you can’t have it all.

-We also have a lot of buyers wanting to buy because they want a visa/cedula/residency/second passport.
+We at Casacol also have a lot of buyers wanting to buy because they want a visa/cedula/residency/second passport.
 I tell everyone in this category:

 Step 2: Location, Location, Location

-It’s true everywhere on the planet, and it’s true here in Medellín as well.
-Once you’ve decided that you’re either going to live or invest here, you need to turn your head to where.
+Heard this before?
+It’s true everywhere on the planet, and it’s true here in the Medellín real estate market as well.
+Once you’ve contemplated either living or investing here, you need to turn your head to where.

-If what you want is a high income producing investment then you should be looking at a very short list of high-quality, very well located buildings with modern amenities that ideally allow for (legal) short-term rentals, probably in Poblado and potentially Laureles where you’ll find 90 percent of the demand from business and leisure travelers.
+If what you want is a high-income producing investment, then you should be looking at a very short list of high-quality, very well-located buildings with modern amenities that ideally allow for (legal) short-term rentals, probably in Poblado and potentially Laureles, where you’ll find 90 percent of the demand from foreign business and leisure travelers.

-Based on our property management experience, I’m going to steer you towards certain buildings more than others where I know we can generate good returns.
+For ROI production and based on our property management experience, when talking to Casacol, we are going to steer you towards certain buildings more than others where I know we can generate good returns.

-Another note: Just being in Poblado or Laureles is not enough, these are huge neighborhoods with some very poor areas for rentals within them.
-You should be near very specific arterial routes, with good amenities and close to commercial centers or the parks or else your renters will eventually find something better!
+Note: Just being inside Poblado or Laureles is not enough, these are huge neighborhoods with some very poor areas for rentals within them.
+You should be near very specific arterial routes, with good amenities, and close to commercial centers, restaurants, groceries, or the parks, or else your eventual renters will eventually find something better!
 Probably 99% of short-term visitors are walking/UBERing, so don’t make it difficult for them, or else you fall into the average.

 Choosing a place to live is like choosing what clothes you want to wear today, it’s entirely personal, and no one in my office will talk you out of a specific location unless you’re truly making a mistake.